Roger Stone on testifying against Donald Trump: ‘I can’t think of any circumstance’

-Roger Stone, a former adviser to President Trump’s 2016 campaign, said in a new interview that he no intent of every testifying against the president as part of special counsel Robert Mueller’s investigation into Russian election interference
+Roger Stone, a former adviser to President Trump’s 2016 campaign, said in a new interview that he no intent of ever testifying against the president as part of special counsel Robert Mueller’s investigation into Russian election interference

 “I do not work in the Trump White House.
 There are some things he has done as president that I do not agree with, and other things that he has done as president that I do agree with.
 But that said, I can’t think of any circumstance under which I would be willing to testify against him,” Mr. Stone told Variety in an interview published Friday.